samanthavbarron/site/content/projects/qr-code-tattoo.md

 # Modifiable redirect

 Getting the redirect to change isn't very interesting from a technical perspective, but a tattoo that changes?
 I think that's pretty interesting.
-I achieved this by making an iOS shortcut that takes in a URL and sends it to an SSH command on the server that can modify the config files for a reverse proxy.
-The end result is that I can change the redirect very quickly, and I can even make it change based on my location.
-Neat!
-In retrospect, a better way to do this would be with a small flask app that reads in the current URL from an environment variable or something.
-That will be the next iteration.
+I achieved this by [writing a flask app](https://github.com/samanthavbarron/api) which can dynamically change the redirect for one of its routes.
+In combination with a reverse proxy, this allows me to easily update the redirect to whatever I want from an iOS shortcut.
+I even have it so that it changes based on my location!

 # Choosing an Artist